Image shows Windermere Gateway logo/title

 Our Partners

-We will continue to work with Westmorland and Furness Council, Network Rail, Cumbria Local Enterprise Partnership, Windermere Town Council, the National Trust and their development partner, Urban Splash, as well as key landowners/local businesses to deliver the Windermere Gateway.
+We will continue to work with Westmorland and Furness Council, Network Rail, Cumbria Local Enterprise Partnership, Windermere and Bowness Town Council, the National Trust and their development partner, Urban Splash, as well as key landowners/local businesses to deliver the Windermere Gateway.

 Frequently Asked Questions